ericfaris/vpc-get-high-scores-image/README.md

-2a.
-Open `GetAllHighScores.bat` and edit line3 to conform to you folder structure.
+3. Open `GetAllHighScores.bat` and edit line3 to conform to you folder structure.
 - "Full path of vpc-get-high-scores-image.exe" "Full path to PinUP System folder" "Full path to your media folder for Other2" "max number of rows to display in score list"
 - Example: `"C:\Pinball\PinUPSystem\Launch\vpc-get-high-scores-image.exe" "C:\Pinball\PinUPSystem" "C:\Pinball\PinUPSystem\POPMedia\Visual Pinball X\Other2" "10"`

-3. Create a .bat file called `GetAllHighScores.bat` in the `c:\pinball\PinupPopper\LAUNCH` folder.

-4. Edit the `GetAllHighScores.bat` to look like the following:
-    - vpc-get-high-scores-image.exe "YOUR PINUP SYSTEM FOLDER" "YOUR OTHER2 MEDIA FOLDER" "10" <--- this is max rows for high scores

 5. Create a shortcut to `GetAllHighScores.bat`

 6. Copy the shortcut to your Windows startup folder